We all must answer one day to our God, the Creator of the universe and all that is in it!

 The Truth of the Word of God (who IS Jesus Christ, acc. to John 1) tells us that a man can ONLY be justified by faith in our God and Savior Jesus Christ,…

-… and he can NOT be justified by the works of the Law (Gal 2:16), and NOT by trusting in his own wisdom or strength, or his own supposed goodness!
+… and man CANNOT be justified by the works of the Law (Gal 2:16), and NOT by trusting in his own wisdom or strength, or his own supposed goodness!

 That last point may sound strange, but many people in this world have “faith” in themselves; that they’re a good enough person to please God on their own.

 But faith in oneself doesn’t save anyone.
-These people don’t realize it, but they are sadly deceiving themselves.
+These people don’t realize it, but they’re sadly deceiving themselves.

 Justification by faith in Christ alone is a running theme throughout Holy Scripture, going all the way back to Abram.
 Gen 15:6

-There we see Abram was made righteous by placing his trust in the Lord!
+There we see Abram was made righteous by placing his trust (faith) in the Lord!

-But sinful man must willfully and humbly turn to the Lord Jesus Christ to be saved, because He is the only One who can justify sinful man before his Creator God.
+But to receive this gift, sinful man must willfully and humbly turn to the Lord Jesus Christ, because He’s the only One who can justify us before our Creator God.

-Jesus’ blood was pure, not tainted by sin like the rest of humanity; and therefore He was an acceptable sacrifice to God the Father!
+Jesus’ blood was pure, not tainted by sin like the rest of humanity; and therefore He was an acceptable sacrifice to God the Father on our behalf!

 Rom 3:21-26 But now the righteousness of God has been manifested apart from the law, although the Law and the Prophets bear witness to it— 22 the righteousness of God through faith in Jesus Christ for all who believe.
 For there is no distinction: 23 for all have sinned and fall short of the glory of God, 24 and are justified by his grace as a gift, through the redemption that is in Christ Jesus, 25 whom God put forward as a propitiation by his blood, to be received by faith.
 This was to show God’s righteousness, because in his divine forbearance he had passed over former sins.
 26 It was to show his righteousness at the present time, so that he might be just and the justifier of the one who has faith in Jesus.

-The Bible says when you humbly place your trust in the Perfect One, the Lord Jesus Christ, then God makes you perfect, by grace!
+The Bible says if you humbly place your trust in the Perfect One, the Holy One, the Lord Jesus Christ, then God makes you perfect, by His grace!

 Rom 5:8-9 but God shows his love for us in that while we were still sinners, Christ died for us.
 9 Since, therefore, we have now been justified by his blood, much more shall we be saved by him from the wrath of God.